PRAIRIE DOC®

 On Call with the Prairie Doc with Dr. Rick Holm

-On Call with the Prairie Doc® is a one-hour live medical Q&A program aired most Thursdays at 7pm central on South Dakota Public Television and streamed on our Prairie Doc® Facebook page.
+On Call with the Prairie Doc® is a one-hour live medical Q&A program aired most Thursdays at 7pm central on South Dakota Public Television and streamed on our Prairie Doc® Facebook page as well as Youtube.
 Prairie Doc® hosts and various guests discuss medical issues and answer questions from viewers.
 Recordings of the show are available at your convenience on the Prairie Doc® YouTube channel and you can find Prairie Doc® On Call wherever you get your podcasts.
-See samples of the show at www.PrairieDoc.org/television.

 Prairie Doc Radio with Joan Hogan and Dr. Rick Holm

-Prairie Doc® Radio is a 30-minute live radio show on KBRK AM 1430 in Brookings, S.D.
-Host Laura Ellsworth, and her Prairie Doc® guests offer medical information as callers across the listening area ask questions about health and wellness topics.
+Prairie Doc® Radio is an hour long show on SDPB, airing Sunday's at 6am and 1pm.
+Host Laura Ellsworth, and her Prairie Doc® guests offer medical information and answer listener questions about health and wellness topics.
 The program is also available wherever you get your podcasts.
-Find convenient links from our website http://www.PrairieDoc.org/radio.

 Prairie Doc Radio with Joan Hogan and Dr. Rick Holm